For an overview of the process, you can view a flowchart of the stages of preparing a Neighbourhood Plan.

 Making (adoption) of the Neighbourhood Development Plan by the District Council.
 The Plan formally becomes part of the Development Plan and is used for decision-making purposes.
 This took place at the Mid Suffolk District Council meeting on 23 January 2020.

 A local referendum was held on Thursday 28 November 2019 to decide if the Botesdale & Rickinghall NDP should become part of this Councils Development Plan and the community voted YES!
 The question asked was:

 "Do you want Mid Suffolk District Council to use the Neighbourhood Plan for Botesdale & Rickinghall to help it decide planning applications in the Neighbourhood Plan Area?"

 The District Council's decision that this NDP, as modified to incorporate the Examiner's Recommendations, should proceed to referendum is published below.
 Also published are an Information Statement which includes details of where the Plan may be inspected and a link to the online version of the Plan.

-- View the Decision Statement
+- Decision Statement

-- View the Information Statement
+- Information Statement

 The result of the local referendum will be published here in due course.